RichardLitt/58-liters/README.md

 Look at the `richlitt-2015-04` example for all of these.

+You can run `sh utils/create_dir.sh $slug` from the base directory to automatically make the default folders and files needed.

 #### TODO Make this easier

 - What we should do is not use `data` at all, but grab from the `content/bags` folder.